Tarmean/tarmean.github.io/mutable_lenses.md

 ```

 It's beautiful.
-Well, it drives tears to my eyes at any rate.
+Well, it brings tears to my eyes at any rate.
 But at its core it's almost normal lens composition, adding a Const layer before we return to the outer lens.

 As a preview for next time, here is a usage example on a 5x3x3 vector which is a newtype on an unboxed vector: